mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 The PISP API will contain the following resources:

-#### 3.1.1 accounts
+#### 3.1.1 `/accounts`

-The /accounts resource is used to request information from a DFSP relating to the accounts it holds for a given identifier.
+The `/accounts` resource is used to request information from a DFSP relating to the accounts it holds for a given identifier.
 The identifier is given to the PISP by the user, and the DFSP returns a set of information about the accounts it is prepared to divulge to the PISP.
 The PISP can then display the names of the accounts to the user, and allow the user to select the accounts with which they wish to link via the PISP.

-The /accounts resource supports the endpoints described below.
+The `/accounts` resource supports the endpoints described below.

 ##### 3.1.1.1 Requests